Valx01P/docker-queue-worker/server/src/notes.md

   can send emails to specific people \
-  or all people on the email list can remove user from email list cannot delete their account
+  or all people on the email list can remove user from email list can view users can view email list can view email templates can view events cannot edit their own account cannot delete their account

 admin: